mbuczko/cerber-oauth2-provider/README.md

   (GET "/user/info" [] (fn [req] {:status 200
                                   :body (::ctx/user req)})))
 ```
 Almost there.
-One missing part not mentioned yet is authorization and the way how token is validated.
+One missing part not mentioned yet is authorization and how the token is validated.

 All the magic happens inside `wrap-authorized` middleware which examines both request Cookie (for session identifier) and `Authorization` header (for a token issued by Authorization Server).
 Once token is found, requestor receives set of privileges it was asking for and request is delegated down into handlers stack.
 Otherwise 401 Unauthorized is returned.